-We also have entered into agreements with contract research organizations and other external service providers for services, primarily in connection with the development of our product candidates.
-We were contractually obligated for up to approximately \$20.8 million of future services under these agreements as of March 31, 2014.
-The nature of the work being conducted under our agreements with contract research organizations is such that, in most cases, the services may be stopped on short notice.
+In addition, we have entered into agreements with contract research organizations and other external service providers for services, primarily in connection with the development and planned commercialization of our product candidates.
+We were contractually obligated for up to approximately \$22.7 million of future services under these agreements as of June 30, 2014.
+The nature of the work being conducted under our agreements with external service providers is such that, in most cases, the services may be stopped on short notice.
 In such event, we would not be liable for the full amount of the contract.
 Our actual contractual obligations will vary depending upon several factors, including the progress and results of the underlying services.